qubic/integration/Partners/tx-based-use-case.md

 ```

-repeat the above code as long you don't get a `400 Bad Request`.
+Repeat the code above as long you don't get a `400 Bad Request`.

 #### Special case Qutil/SendMany SC
-In general we suggest to not allow your clients to use their deposit accounts for smart contract usage. (e.g. pool payouts, quottery or any future use case)
+In general, we suggest to not allow your clients to use their deposit accounts for smart contract usage (e.g. pool payouts, quottery or any future use case).

 But, there is a send many smart contract which you should support.
 A such transaction can be identified as followed: